MARSWorksInc/wordpress-front-end-routes/README.md

 * `marspress-route-test_route.php` would load for all Routes in the `test_route` Route Set;
 * `marspress-route-test_route-this-is-a-route.php` would load only for the `this-is-a-route` Route in the `test_route` Route Set;
 * If neither of the above exist on the server, the PArent Theme's index.php will load.

+IMPORTANT: If a Route Set has an archive, the query variable value will be `archive`, thus you should use `marspress-route-test_route-archive.php` for the archive template.

 #### Route Set Template Parameter
 The Route Set class constructor can take an optional parameter for a template.
 This will load the given template for all the Routes in the set.
 This is regardless of the existence of the Theme templates listed above.